3 MIN

 In their performances Rachel Erdos and Ravid Abarbanel explore notions of place and home, each from their own perspective, while Paula Quintana will experiment with the use of choreography and film.
 “What is very important is that in all three choreographic works, Monemvasia will feed into their creative process and will affect the final result and that is something that we are particularly interested in”, Aktina Stathaki says.

-While in Monemvasia, Israeli choreographer Rachel Erdos will also offer a 3 hour masterclass for professional dancers/choreographers on September 8
+While in Monemvasia, Israeli choreographer Rachel Erdos will also offer a 3 hour masterclass for professional dancers/choreographers on September 8th and an open rehearsal on September 7th.

 This unique program, that brings the Greek audience in contact with contemporary dance in the broader Mediterranean region, aims at creating a hub for Mediterranean cultural exchanges in the Monemvasia Castle, where the natural beauty of the landscape and the archaeological significance of the town will be highlighted through high quality, international artistic research and practice, in collaboration with the local community.